bhilareps/TextUtils/README.md

-Textutils is a web application for text analysis, offering features like case conversion, space management, text copying, summaries, word and character counts, reading time estimation, and text previews.
+Textutils is a sophisticated web application designed for comprehensive text analysis.
+It offers a variety of functionalities including converting text to uppercase, lowercase, and inverse case, managing extra spaces, copying text, and generating text summaries.
+Additionally, it provides word and character counts, estimates reading time, and offers text previews.

 -Home Page